Skymaster83/qtcdocs/README.md

 ## Known Issues

 Some projects may not have all parts cataloged, therefore some information may be missing from the resulting documentation.
-This is not due to the automation, but to the way the assets are cataloged in Qlik Talend Cloud.
+This is not due to the automation, but to the way the assets are cataloged in Qlik Talend Cloud

 # Authors & Credits

 This automation has been created by [Alberto Vaghi](mailto:cii@qlik.com) with the magic support by [Giacomo Brioschi](mailto:fqy@qlik.com).